 But as he continued his comments in 1939, this regulator also spoke vaguely about the need for “tests” of fitness based upon “respect” and “ethical” adherence to democratic principles; even asserting that the “alien who can meet these tests must be the exception.”
 Today, political pundits and columnists often comment upon politicians speaking to their base through indirect or coded language, e.g., “dog whistling.”
 While not speaking to a political base, this former FSMB president implicitly signaled his position on physician immigration for reasons other than those appropriate for a regulator.

 Certainly, there were members of state medical boards that balked at proposed litmus test style calls for political loyalty.
 And in some states, the decision to link medical licensure with citizenship status arose from legislators.
-Yet there is also evidence that these citizenship requirements arose more often from medical board regulations than state law.
+Yet there is also evidence that the call for citizenship requirements arose more often from medical board regulations than state law.

 Connecting a physician’s competence with his citizenship proved legally tenuous.
-The Harvard Law Review examined this issue through a skeptical eye in 1939 and within several years multiple state attorneys general ruled against such requirements.
+The Harvard Law Review turned a skeptical eye to this issue in 1939 and within several years multiple state attorneys general ruled against such requirements.
 With the outbreak of war in Europe, an influx of refugee physicians to the United States brought immigration back into the headlines but with a more sympathetic view as evidenced by the 1941 report of the National Committee for Resettlement of Foreign Physicians.